NORTH AMERICAN DRIFTING SCENE

 ABOUT FORMULA DRIFT

-Entering its tenth season, Formula DRIFT is recognized as the North American professional drifting championship.
+Entering its eleventh season, Formula DRIFT is recognized as the North American professional drifting championship.
 Established on the streets of Japan, drifting has evolved into a worldwide competitive sport that challenges each driver's driving ability and vehicle control.
 Formula DRIFT provides a forum for professional drifters to compete in 7 events nationwide for the coveted Formula DRIFT Championship crown.
 As the first official series in North America, Formula DRIFT has taken competitive motorsports to the extreme, attracting fans and car enthusiasts from all walks of life and establishes itself as the world-wide leader for the Sport.
 For a race competition schedule and ticket information, visit: www.formuladrift.com.